AsahiLinux/gpu/README.md

 # Asahi GPU

-Research for an open source graphics stack fo Apple M1.
+Research for an open source graphics stack for Apple M1.

 ## Contributors